 Sleep disturbances and snoring are often signs of obstructive sleep apnea.
 If you’re struggling with sleeplessness and snoring, call your dentist.
 Surprised?
 It may come off as a surprise to many how a dentist can diagnose the earliest signs of sleep disorders.
 According to the National Sleep Foundation, an estimated 18 million Americans have sleep apnea.
-If you have frequent disturbances, see a sleep apnea Fort Pierce specialist to help remedy your condition.
+If you have frequent disturbances, see a sleep apnea specialist in Fort Pierce specialist to help remedy your condition.

 What is Sleep Apnea?